AbubakerSalih/Machine-Learning-Projects/README.md

 16. **Anime Recommendation System**
     Using the MyAnimeList dataset, I developed a content-based anime recommendation algorithm.
 I created a single text feature by combining high-level features like genres, synopsis, type, and aired date.
 After converting the text data into numerical vectors using TF-IDF Vectorizer, I utilized cosine similarity to determine how similar the animes were.
 Then I let the user input an anime name, and the system will recommend to him the top animes that are comparable.

+17. **Customer Segmentation using K-means Clustering**
+    I used the mall customer dataset to group customers based on their annual income and spending score.
+To determine the correct number of clusters, I used the elbow method.
+After that, I visualized the result using a scatter plot.